Vexll/Renamer/README.md

 # Renamer
-This python scripts rename the subtitles to videos name
+This python script renames the subtitles and name them as videos

 steps:
 1. put the script in the folder that contain your series and its subtitles